Student Activities Office

 Student Government Association (SGA)

 The SGA, under the leadership of its officers and through its various working committees, provides an opportunity for students to become directly involved in campus decision making.
 In addition, its members attempt to resolve campus problems and serve as a communication channel between student organizations and faculty, staff, and administration.
-The Student Government Association creates an atmosphere for the discussion of campus issues and programs that contribute to the growth of each member of the student body.
+The Student Government Association creates an atmosphere for the discussion of campus issues that contribute to the growth of each member of the student body.

 Student Clubs and Organizations